 - After Major Weight Loss: Dramatic weight loss – whether from rigorous dieting and exercise or from bariatric surgery – can leave excess skin surrounding the breasts as well as a breast volume that is now out of proportion with your new, slimmer figure.

 - Absence of the Breast: Choosing to undergo breast reconstruction after a mastectomy due to cancer or other condition is an especially personal and important decision.
-Dr. Zemmel will use his expertise to help you recreate a breast that looks and feels natural.
+Our surgeons will use their expertise to help you recreate a breast that looks and feels natural.
 Breast reconstruction can be performed with an implant or with your body’s own tissue (also known as fat transfer), depending upon your goals and unique needs.

 Breast Implant-Related Problems

 Your health and safety are the most important considerations before, during, and after your breast surgery.
-Dr. Zemmel performs all breast surgery procedures in a fully accredited operating room at either St. Francis Hospital in Midlothian, Virginia, St. Mary’s Hospital in Richmond, or at Henrico Doctor’s Hospital in Richmond’s West End.
+Dr. Zemmel and Dr. Reddy perform all breast surgery procedures in a fully accredited operating room at either St. Francis Hospital in Midlothian, Virginia, St. Mary’s Hospital in Richmond, or at Henrico Doctor’s Hospital in Richmond’s West End.
 In addition, Board Certified Anesthesiologists and Board Certified Registered Nurse Anesthetists will help ensure your comfort and safety during the procedure.
 This setting is designed to maximize the quality of your results while simultaneously minimizing risks of complications.
 However, there are some complications associated with breast surgery that can arise no matter how much one prepares for them.
-Dr. Zemmel will provide a thorough overview of the risks involved with breast surgery during the consultation process, and he is trained to proactively address all of these complications, should they occur.
+Our surgeons will provide a thorough overview of the risks involved with breast surgery during the consultation process, and they are trained to proactively address all of these complications, should they occur.
 Some of these rare complications include:

-- Capsular Contracture: Capsular contracture is the term used to describe scar tissue that has hardened around a breast implant, and occurs in less than 2% of Dr. Zemmel’s patients.
-To minimize the risk of this complication, Dr. Zemmel utilizes the no-touch Keller Funnel technique, which involves placing the implants through a special cone-shaped tool.
+- Capsular Contracture: Capsular contracture is the term used to describe scar tissue that has hardened around a breast implant, and occurs in less than 2% of our surgeons’ patients.
+To minimize the risk of this complication, Dr. Zemmel and Dr. Reddy utilize the no-touch Keller Funnel technique, which involves placing the implants through a special cone-shaped tool.
 This device allows for a safer, more efficient implant placement.
 The skin never makes contact with the implant, helping prevent the transfer of bacteria and possible infection.
 This has also shown to reduce the risk of biofilm formation, which is a type of bacteria believed to cause chronic wounds.

 - Silicone Implant Rupture: A silicone implant rupture occurs when the wall of the implant tears.
 Because the newer generation silicone implants contain a cohesive silicone gel, there is no leakage of gel from the inside of the implant.
 There is an extremely low risk of the gel migrating from the implant and breast pocket.
 This type of rupture can be detected on routine surveillance imaging after breast augmentation with silicone implants.